MKHenson/reactive-web-components/README.md

 # Reactive Web Components

-This project is a project to demonstrate the idea.
-Using it, you can create reactive Web Components with JSX syntax and Typescript static type checking.
+This project is a demonstration of how you can create reactive Web Components with a JSX syntax and Typescript static type checking.
 The JSX gets converted to native JS elements and the Web Components do the same with a few other key features.
+The project comes with a demo to learn from.

 ## Installation